Here’s How Jordyn Woods And Jada Pinkett Smith Know Each Other

 Jordyn Woods is one day away from sharing her truth to the Smith family about her history with the Kardashians.

-The 21-year-old will appear on Jada Pinkett Smith’s Facebook show, Red Table Talk on Friday, where she will speak with Smith and her co-host, daughter Willow and mother, Adrienne Banfield-Jones.
-There have been many speculations that Woods will use the show to tell her side of the story of the cheating scandal between her, Khloe Kardashian and Tristan Thompson.
+The 21-year-old will appear on Jada Pinkett Smith’s Facebook show, Red Table Talk, on Friday, where she will speak with Smith and her co-hosts, daughter Willow Smith and mother Adrienne Banfield-Jones.
+There have been many speculations that Woods will use the show to tell her side of the story of the cheating scandal between her, Khloe Kardashian, and Tristan Thompson.
 Woods has signed a non-disclosure agreement with the Kardashians, which could have a major effect on what she legally can discuss with the public.

-The announcement that Woods will air out the Kardashian/Jenner’s dirty laundry with Smith seemed random to the public, as many wondered why she chose that platform specifically.
+The announcement that Woods will air out her dirty laundry with the Kardashian/Jenner clan with Smith seemed random to the public, as many wondered why she chose that platform specifically.
 But E!
 News reports that the model has a deep history with the family and has known them longer than the Kardashians.
-She and Jaden Smith are childhood friends since her parents, the late John Woods and Elizabeth Woods introduced them when John and Will Smith worked together.
+She and Jaden Smith are childhood friends since her parents, the late John Woods and Elizabeth Woods, introduced them when John and Will Smith worked together.
 Jaden and Woods have been close ever since, and have had rumors swirl that they’re more than friends, which both have denied.
 In fact, it was Smith was the one who introduced Woods to Kylie Jenner in 2012 when the two were just starting high school.

 ” A couple of my friends I’ve known since I was an infant and others I met as a teenager, but we’re more of a family now,” she told WWD.com.